SerenaDose/cybersecurity-project/README.md

-# Design and develop a secure multimedia application
+# Design and development of a secure multimedia application

 "Cybersecurity" project, University of Udine